Exploring and investigating in a garden fosters curiosity and promotes scientific habits of mind.

 Connecting with nature teaches how care for ourselves and the Earth.

-We reach teachers, schools, and the community through multiple programs and projects:
+We reach teachers, schools, and the community through multiple routes:

-A longstanding grassroots collective dedicated to sustaining school gardens in Napa County.
+A longstanding grassroots collective dedicated to sustaining school gardens in Napa County through informal gatherings and resource sharing.

 Only 14.3% of parents surveyed in 2021 reported that their daughters have sufficient opportunities to learn science in and outside of school.
-Dirt Girls invites youth aged 8-11 to explore their science identities and develop science identities through horticultural science.
+Dirt Girls invites youth aged 8-11 to explore their science identities and develop science identities through garden-based learning.

 Teachers have a lot on their metaphorical plates, yet they are also uniquely positioned to make deep and explicit connections between food and core academic subjects.
 Common Core Cooking increases the likelihood that classroom teachers can fit food education into their daily instruction.